abdelazizwf/MLProject/README.md

 # MLProject

+A python project for a university Machine Learning course.

 ## Setup

 1. Create a `data/` folder and place `train.csv` inside it.

-2. Run the following command to install the required Python packages
+2. Run the following command to install the required Python packages:
     ```bash
     pip install -r requirements.txt
     ```